xJinoJose/thinkful_project/README.md

 # thinkful_project
-A place to store projects
+A place to store my projects

-This is for my course projects
+## About me
+I'm a student learning web coding

+## Thanks